tomekregulski/day-planner/README.md

 # What I Learned

-This exercise helped solidify my understanding of working with localStorage, as well as how ussing loops and template literals can work together to keep code consolidated and efficient.
+This exercise helped solidify my understanding of working with localStorage, as well as how using loops and template literals can work together to keep code consolidated and efficient.

 This assignment also forced me to work through several considerations when using moment.js to ensure that I achieve the desired functionality.